d3/d3-selection/README.md

 Adds or removes a *listener* to each selected element for the specified event *typenames*.
 The *typenames* is a string event type, such as `click`, `mouseover`, or `submit`; any [DOM event type](https://developer.mozilla.org/en-US/docs/Web/Events#Standard_events) supported by your browser may be used.
 The type may be optionally followed by a period (`.`) and a name; the optional name allows multiple callbacks to be registered to receive events of the same type, such as `click.foo` and `click.bar`.
 To specify multiple typenames, separate typenames with spaces, such as `input change` or `click.foo click.bar`.

-When a specified event is dispatched on a selected node, the specified *listener* will be invoked for each selected element, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+When a specified event is dispatched on a selected node, the specified *listener* will be evaluated for each selected element, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 Listeners always see the latest datum for their element, but the index is a property of the selection and is fixed when the listener is assigned; to update the index, re-assign the listener.
 To access the current event within a listener, use [d3.event](#event).

 If an event listener was previously registered for the same *typename* on a selected element, the old listener is removed before the new listener is added.
 To remove a listener, pass null as the *listener*.
 To remove all listeners for a given name, pass null as the *listener* and `.foo` as the *typename*, where `foo` is the name; to remove all listeners with no name, specify `.` as the *typename*.